 At present, all new computers contain SSD drives as opposed to HDD drives.
 You will see superlatives to them throughout the specialised press – that they’re a lot faster and operate far better and that they are the future of home computer and laptop production.

 Even so, how do SSDs stand up in the hosting community?
 Could they be well–performing enough to replace the proven HDDs?
-At Do-to.us Web Server, we are going to assist you to far better see the differences between an SSD as well as an HDD and judge the one that best fits you needs.
+At DO-TO.us, we are going to assist you to far better see the differences between an SSD as well as an HDD and judge the one that best fits you needs.

 1. Access Time